wenyang1208/astone/readme.md

 Product Manager (PM)
 System Architect (SA)

+## Frontend
+Frontend uses React.js
+Refer to [frontend](./Project/frontend) for more information.

-## Database
+## Backend
-Astone's Database Management System is PostgreSQL.
-Refer to [database](./Project/database) for more information.
+Backend uses Django connected to a Postgres database Refer to [backend](./Project/astone) for more information.

 ## Open License
 Astone is licensed under the [GNU General Public License v3.0](./LICENSE).